olive-editor/olive/.github/ISSUE_TEMPLATE/50-build_issue.md

 ---
 name: Build/Packaging
 about: >-
-  Report an issue related to compiling or packaging (including nightly builds / continuous integration).
-Note that we do not officially support custom build configurations and may choose not to address issues involving them.
+  Report an issue related to compiling or packaging (including continuous integration).
+Note that we do not officially support custom build configurations and may not address issues involving them.
 title: '[BUILD] '
 labels: 'Building/Packaging, Triage'
 assignees: ''